ministryofjustice/hale/README.md

 ## One to many translations

-**At time of writing, we don't have any 1:∞ translations, so this has not been developed**
+**At time of writing, we don't have any 1:∞ translations, so this has not been developed much**

 Occasionally, a single English word required a number of Welsh translations.
 This is the case with the word "Yes".

-There are four translations for "yes".
+There are many (at least four) translations for "yes".

-- Ie
+- Iawn
 - Ydy
 - Oes
 - Ydw

-The word "ie" is the default word for Yes, and this is handled in the usual way:
+The word "iawn" is the default word for Yes, and this is handled in the usual way:

     msgid "Yes"
-    msgstr "Ie"
+    msgstr "Iawn"

+This translation already exists in the WordPress translation file that we've copied.

-For all the others, we have to mark it as being used in a certain situation.
+For all the others, we have to mark it as being used in a certain context.
 We do this with a `msgctxt` tag.

     msgctxt "There is/are"
     msgid "Yes"